SringayKeno/Real_Estate/README.md

 * Project status meetings nightly at 5pm and or 7pm weekdays.
 10am on Saturdays

-## A Look at Average Home Values in July 2022 by US County Through Visualizations
+## A Look at Average Home Values in the Mid-Tier Range by US County Through Visualizations

-### Tableau was used to visualize and explore July 2022 housing values and inventory by US county
+### Tableau was used to visualize and explore July 2022 housing values and inventory in the mid-tier range ( 35th to 65th percentile) by US county

 <br/>

 #### The Costly Coasts

-US counties where the average July 2022 home values are highest (shown as dark red on map) tend to be congregated along the US coasts.
-Those counties tend to be in the US Northeast and in California in the West.
-The state of Colorado ha a few counties as well in this category.
-This map, as well as several others that look at July 2022 average home prices can be interacted with [here on Tableau Public](https://public.tableau.com/app/profile/ryan3085/viz/ALookatUSCountyAvgHomeValuesinJuly2022/USCountyAvgHomeValuesandUnitsJuly2022?publish=yes).
+US counties where the average July 2022 mid-tier home values were highest (shown as dark red on map) tended to be congregated along the US coasts.
+Those counties were motlt located in the US Northeast and in California in the West.
+The state of Colorado had a few counties as well in this category.
+This map, as well as several others that look at July 2022 average home prices in the mid-tier range can be interacted with [here on Tableau Public](https://public.tableau.com/app/profile/ryan3085/viz/ALookatUSCountyAvgHomeValuesinJuly2022/USCountyAvgHomeValuesandUnitsJuly2022?publish=yes).
 Check out your county!

 <img width="679" alt="Screenshot (512)" src="https://user-images.githubusercontent.com/102890151/189574373-54f8f699-3bb7-4f14-8a48-1d5eae3805b8.png">

 #### Miles Matter

 The map below shows the region around Austin Texas.
-Home prices are just over $630,000 in greater Austin, but just 20 miles to the south in Caldwell County TX the average home price drops to $260,000.
+Mid-tier Home prices are just over $630,000 in greater Austin, but just 20 miles to the south in Caldwell County TX the average home price drops to $260,000.
 That's a drop of nearly 60%.
 All counties to the east of Austin all were far more cost effective with their averages in the $250k-$350k range.
 This map and the one above are interactive and can be found [here on Tableau Public](https://public.tableau.com/app/profile/ryan3085/viz/ALookatUSCountyAvgHomeValuesinJuly2022/USCountyAvgHomeValuesandUnitsJuly2022?publish=yes).
 Check out your part of the country.

 <img width="602" alt="Screenshot (513)" src="https://user-images.githubusercontent.com/102890151/189780700-07815422-52ac-4acd-a8df-63c08b8da451.png">